Irish Dance Class

 ANNOUNCEMENTS / NEWS

-* A Mat-Su Central and IDEA Educational Vendor *
+A Mat-Su Central, IDEA & Raven Educational Vendor *

 - Extra classes: There are 2 additional classes available:

-- FOR TEENS: Friday at 12:00pm in the MatSu Central auditorium (2nd floor), 600 E Railroad Ave, Wasilla AK.
+- FOR TEENS and ADVANCED DANCERS: Friday at 12:00pm in the MatSu Central auditorium (2nd floor), 600 E Railroad Ave, Wasilla AK.
 The Friday class costs $10 per session for students enrolled in Thursday class, or $15 per session if it is the only weekly class the dancer attends.

-- AGES 6-19: SATURDAY 12:30pm-2:30pm at the Yoga + Golf studio.
-The Saturday class costs $10 for the first hour or $15 for both hours.
+- AGES 7-adult: SATURDAYS 12:30pm-2:30pm at the Yoga + Golf studio.
+The Saturday class costs $15 for the first hour or $20 for both hours.
 Family discounts available.
+During the first hour we focus on basic moves and steps in soft shoe.
+During the second hour we focus on advanced moves and step in both soft shoe and hard shoe.
 Location is Yoga + Golf in the Creekside Plaze (where IHOP is) near The Alaska Club.